Parameterized TDOA: TDOA estimation for mobile target localization in a time-division broadcast positioning system: Performance Analysis

-However, since we apply a polynomial model to the TDOA measurements in our method, as in \eqref{eq8}, which effectively adds constraints on the measurements, we must consider the impact of the TDOA model.
-Revisiting \eqref{eq8}, the $N_f$ instantaneous TDOA estimates at $\boldsymbol{t}_u$ can be written as
+However, since we applies a polynomial model to the TDOA estimates in our new method, as shown in \eqref{eq17}, which effectively adds constraints to the estimates, it is necessary to consider the impact on the CRLB.
+Following the polynomial model in \eqref{eq17}, these TDOA estimates can be written as

 where $\boldsymbol{V}_u \in \mathbb{R}^{N_f \times L}$ is defined as